Main

 by Brooklands New Media Ltd.

-Commemorative Edition, clearly different from the rich crop of R-R Centenary
+Edition, clearly different from the rich crop of R-R Centenary publications

-publications in 2004.
-The purpose of this book should be considered against the
+in 2004.
+The purpose of this book should be considered against the background

-background of what this publisher does.
-Brooklands New Media Group is a
+of what this publisher does.
+Brooklands New Media Group is a publishing house

-publishing house that specialised in high-quality publications for industries
+that specialised in high-quality publications for industries and corporate customers

-is explained why “Celebrating the 100th Year Anniversary of Rolls-Royce Motor
+“Celebrating the 100th Year Anniversary of Rolls-Royce Motor Cars” is comparable

-The story of Rolls-Royce is covered from the very beginning to an outlook on
+Rolls-Royce is covered from the very beginning to an outlook on future developments.

-future developments.
-Added are highlights (the mascot, the art of coachbuilding,
+Added are highlights (the mascot, the art of coachbuilding, etc.) which fall

-etc.) which fall in roughly though not seamless chronological order.
-The large
+in roughly though not seamless chronological order.
+The large oversize landscape

-5-colour process result in excellent photo reproduction.
-The new model, the
+in excellent photo reproduction.
+The new model, the Rolls-Royce Phantom made

 Specifications: